 • Freeze: Freeze mashed sweet potato in ice cube trays for up to 3 months.

 • Treats: Frozen cubes make excellent cooling treats or additions to homemade dog ice cream recipes.
+For another refreshing option, find out can dogs eat watermelon.

 Conclusion